 Be aware that some flood protection measures may need a building permit and other flood protection measures may not be safe for your type of structure, so be sure to check with the City & County of Denver Development Services at www.denvergov.org/ds.

 For more information on floodproofing or flood protection alternatives, contact Kevin Lewis at firstname.lastname@example.org or 303-446-3658.

 Consider a flood insurance policy.
 It will help pay for repairs after a flood and, in some cases, it will help pay the costs of elevating a substantially damaged building.

 The areas NOT mapped by FEMA as a designated Special Flood Hazard Area may qualify for a lower-cost Preferred Risk Policy.

 Most homeowner’s insurance policies do NOT cover damage from floods.
 Due to the flooding that happens in your area, there could be more damage to the furniture and contents than there is to the structure.
 Be sure you have contents coverage.

 Do not wait for the next flood to buy flood insurance protection.
 In most cases, there is a 30-day waiting period before flood insurance coverage takes effect.

 There are sources of Financial Assistance for Property Protection Measures.
-Contact Denver Public Works for information on financial assistance options.
+Contact City & County of Denver's Floodplain Management Group for information on financial assistance options.

 Includes Congress Park, South City Park, the southern part of Park Hill, Hale, Montclair, Mayfair, Hilltop, Crestmoor, and Fairmount Cemetery, as well as small portions of Washington Virginia Vale and Lowry (west of Quebec)